mabdullah525/Powerful-digital-solution/README.md

 ## 🚀 About this project
  This is the Powerful Digital Solutions With GP website template.

-* Only html or css and little bit javascript use in the project
+* Only html or css and little bit javascript use in this project

 ## How to download ?